JasonCDN/ARDVARC/libraries/ArmControl/README.md

 for the dump-bin servo.
 Use the `A<x>` constants for the analog pins. (e.g.
 `A0` for Analog 0);

+**Important Note:** This function actually does two things.
+It attaches the servos to the specified pins, and will then proceed to put them in their default configuration positions *at maximum speed*.
+This will usually take about a second or so.

 ### void setServoSpeed(float speed)

 Takes a decimal (from 0 -> 1) and uses that to define the servo speed.
 When 0,